faxm0dem/grafana-riemann-websocket-datasource/README.md

 ## Getting started

+For instructions on how to install a riemann server, refer to its [web site](https://riemann.io).
+For building this plugin, there currently is a bug in the toolchain that prevents the correct execution.
+You need to run `rm -rf node_modules/@grafana/data/node_modules` in order for it to work.
+See the [github issue](https://github.com/grafana/grafana/issues/28395#issuecomment-714715586) for more information on that subject.

 0. Have a riemann instance ready with websockets enabled
 ```clojure
 (ws-server)
 ```
 1. Install dependencies
 ```BASH
 yarn install